a1v0/duplicate-image-finder/README.md

 ## `dupl`

 Goes through a folder of images and identifies size duplicates, even if the file name is different.
 It writes its results to a CSV file.

-A separate Python script, `open-duplicate-files.py`, then opens each set of potentially identical files in turn, so that the user can delete or ignore as necessary.
+Once this is done, copy the contents of the CSV file into the `index.html` file and run that statically in a browser.
+It will display a row's worth of images at a time.
+If you spot any true duplicates, you must delete them manually.

 ## `comp`